littleosbook/littleosbook/getting_to_c.md

     Bit:     | 31           16 | 15     8 | 7     0 |
     Content: | address         | index    | config  |

-Instead of using a unsigned integer `unsigned int` for handling such configurations, it is much more convenient to use "packed structures".
+Instead of using an unsigned integer, `unsigned int`, for handling such configurations, it is much more convenient to use "packed structures".
 When creating the following struct in C: